MicrosoftDocs/sdk-api/sdk-api-src/content/msacm/nc-msacm-acmdriverenumcb.md

 ### -param fdwSupport

-Driver-support flags specific to the driver specified by <i>hadid</i>.
-These flags are identical to the <b>fdwSupport</b> flags of the <a href="https://docs.microsoft.com/windows/desktop/api/msacm/ns-msacm-tacmdriverdetails">ACMDRIVERDETAILS</a> structure.
+Driver-support flags specific to the driver specified by [ACMDRIVERDETAILS](/windows/win32/api/msacm/nf-msacm-acmdriverdetails)a> structure.
 This parameter can be a combination of the following values.

 <table>
 <tr>